QINQINKONG/git-work-flow/readme.txt

-Trying to learn Git and Github.
+#Trying to learn Git and Github.
-By QINQNI KONG
+#By QINQNI KONG

+#this is the first line
+no one ever read readme